 1. What type of surface do I want to bond to?

 Will you be bonding to glass, polyester, steel, or wood?
 Perhaps even foam or rubber?
 The features of these surfaces will guide you to the appropriate adhesive.
 Smooth vs. rough, curved vs. flat, dry vs. moist.
+These are important properties to consider moving forward.

 2. What material do I want to bond with?